sandialabs/spat/README.md

 from GitHub to somewhere you have read/write access.

-After installing a Python environment using the platform-specific instructions below, the required Python packages can be installed in one step.
+After installing a Python environment using the platform-specific instructions above, the required Python packages can be installed in one step.
 This can be done by passing the `requirements.txt` file in the repo to [pip](https://pip.pypa.io/en/stable/installing/):
 ```